unraid/docs/docs/legacy/FAQ/check-disk-filesystems.md

 - The first step is to identify the file system of the drive you wish to test or repair.
-If you don't know for sure, then go to the Main page of the webGui, and click on the name of the drive (Disk 3, Cache, etc).
+If you don't know for sure, then go to the Main page of the WebGUI, and click on the name of the drive (Disk 3, Cache, etc).
 Look for **File system type**, and you will see the file system format for your drive (should be **xfs**, **reiserfs**, or **btrfs**).